Armorines: Project S.W.A.R.M.: Development

 Armorines was developed by Acclaim Studios London and uses the Turok 2: Seeds of Evil engine.
 By using a Nintendo 64 Expansion Pak, the Nintendo 64 version can output high-resolution graphics (640x480).
 It is also compatible with the Rumble Pak.

 Reception

 The Game Boy Color and Nintendo 64 versions received mixed reviews, while the PlayStation version received unfavourable reviews, according to the review aggregation website GameRankings.
 Doug Trueman of NextGen gave both the N64 and PlayStation versions negative reviews in two separate issues, first calling the former "a great step backward from Turok 2.
 If you're desperate to kill bugs, buy a can of Raid instead" (#62, February 2000); and later saying of the latter, "Like the plot of so many science-fiction horror flicks, this was a good idea gone horribly wrong" (#69, September 2000).
 In Japan, where the latter was ported and published by Acclaim Japan on 13 July 2000, Famitsu gave it a score of 21 out of 40.

+The Enforcer of GamePro said of the Nintendo 64 version, "If you're looking for the best corridor shooter on the N64 right now, Armorines is it.
+The frenetic action, challenging missions, and creepy graphics will keep you blasting away through those cold winter nights."
+However, Hyper said of the same console version, "Armorines had potential, but somehow it's been spoiled."